braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 - Adding or updating users via CSV

 {% alert note %}
-When creating a new user, you must add `encrypted_email` with the user's encrypted email value.
+When creating a new user, you must add `email_encrypted` with the user's encrypted email value.
 Otherwise, the user will not be created.
 {% endalert %}

 ## Considerations